-- It is used to treat blood clots.
+- It is used to treat or prevent blood clots.

 What do I need to tell my doctor BEFORE I take Apixaban?

-- If you have an allergy to apixaban or any other part of this medicine.
+- If you have an allergy to apixaban or any other part of apixaban.

 - If you have any of these health problems: Active bleeding or liver problems.